languidphoton/ralts/README.md

-# 'First Contact' story downloader/processor
+# Ralts - a 'First Contact' story downloader/processor

+> This page is a 'trial balloon' set up for people on the Discord server

 ## What's this about?

+This tool downloads and processes the _First Contact_ stories from `r/HFY`.

 If you're not familiar with [HFY](https://old.reddit.com/r/HFY/), you're missing out.
 I'll let r/HFY introduce itself:

 > We're a writing focused subreddit welcoming all media exhibiting the awesome potential of humanity, known as HFY or "Humanity, Fuck Yeah!"
 > We welcome sci-fi, fantasy, and all other stories with a focus on humans being awesome!

-The 'First Contact' HFY stories by `u/Ralts_Bloodthorne`, which started on 25th Feb 2020 with a quirky story about an alien who likes ice cream has developed through a phenomenal output, sometimes 4 stories a day, into a huge corpus of 721 stories and 2,034,125 words (at the time of writing).
+The 'First Contact' HFY stories by `u/Ralts_Bloodthorne`, started on 25th Feb 2020 with a single quirky story about an alien who likes ice cream through to a huge corpus of 721 stories and 2,034,125 words (at the time of writing).
+Ralts' output has been phenomenal, sometimes posting 4 stories a day, and in the process occasionally triggering some Reddit spam filters!

-There's at least 100 characters and over 25 races in the First Contact universe and it can be difficult keeping up.
+There's at least 100 characters and over 25 races in the _First Contact_ universe and it can be difficult keeping up.
 That's one reason for making this tool.
-Another one is that it's crystal clear from the comments that `ralts`'s work has helped some people get through some extraordinarily difficult times, and I don't think it's an exaggeration to say that the stories have saved some lives.
+Another one is that it's crystal clear from the comments that `ralts`'s work has helped many people get through some extraordinarily difficult times, and I don't think it's an exaggeration to say that the stories and community built up around them have saved some lives.
+Hopefully this tool helps that community wander through the _First Contact_ universe more easily.

-The tool works in tandem with the [Obsidian](https://obsidian.md) knowledge base, which is sometimes touted as a 'second brain'.
-Obsidian is extensible through a vibrant third-party plugins and theming community which has made some exceptional plugins.
+The tool works in tandem with the increasingly popular [Obsidian](https://obsidian.md) knowledge base, which is sometimes touted as a 'second brain'.
+Obsidian hosts all files locally, is free to use and is extensible through a vibrant third-party plugins and theming community which has made some exceptional plugins.

 ## What does it do?